-nent, as an umbrella category includes the offenses of sexual harassment, sexual assault, nce, dating violence, and stalking and is defined as:

-the foll come conduct on the basis of sex 1 or that is sexual in nature that satisfies one or more of lowing:

-QUID F RO QUO O:

-conditi oloyee of the College/University onling the provision of an aid, benefit, or service of the Defiance College, ndividual's participation in unwelcome sexual conduct.

-SEXUA L HARAS SSMENT:

-Unwel come conduct,
+- Unwelcome conduct,

-Detern nined by a reasonable person,
+- Determined by a reasonable person,

-To be s so severe,
+- D To be so severe,

-pervas ive, and
+- D pervasive, and

-- vely offensive
+- D objectively offensive

-that it activity effectively denies a person equal access to the Defiance College education program or
+- that it effectively denies a person equal access to the Defiance College education program or activity

-SEXUA L ASSAU ILT, defined as:
+SEXUAL ASSAULT, defined as:

-any sex kual act3 directed against another person

-withou it the consent of the Complainant,

-includi ng instances in which the Complainant is incapable of giving consent.
+- □ any sexual act3 directed against another person - □ without the consent of the Complainant, - I including instances in which the Complainant is incapable of giving consent.

-NCE, defined as:
+DATING VIOLENCE, defined as:

-violend
+- □ violence,

-basis of sex,
+- on the basis of sex,

-tted by a person, s in or has been in a social relationship of a romantic or intimate nature with the
+- committed by a person,

+- □ who is in or has been in a social relationship of a romantic or intimate nature with the Complainant.
-Compla ·

-0 The existence of such a relationship shall be determined based on the Complainant's

-Ü statement and with consideration of the length of the relationship, the type of

-relationship, and the frequency of interaction between the person involved in the
+- o The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the person involved in the relationship.

-relationship.
 For the purposes of this definition-

-0 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of

-such abuse.

-О Dating violence does not include acts covered under the definition of domestic violence.